-How can you tell if your cat was stung by a bee or wasp?
+Signs your cat has been stung by a bee

 Typically a sting will result in a localized reaction, including mild swelling and tenderness.
-Keep in mind that a cat bee sting is more likely to occur on the face, especially near the nose, or on the paw.
-We recommend calling your vet just to be safe, as they may advise you to bring your kitty in for inspection or can offer treatment advice.
+Keep in mind that a cat bee sting is more likely to occur on the face, especially near the nose or on the paw.
+Call your vet just to be safe, as they may advise you to bring your kitty in for an inspection or can offer treatment advice.

 Early signs of an extreme reaction to a bee or wasp sting include: